csomakk/IWatchSeriez/README.md

 - settings panel
 - other enhancements
 - deeper VLC integration: Auto mark watched percentage if played in VLC
+- VLC on mac as well
+- other media players
+- total commander integration

 #Pro tip:
 Use 'N' keyboard shortcut to mark watched, and start playing next video